Boating Accidents Lawyers in Miami

 The first way to prevent serious injury from a boating accident is to be familiar with all the rules and regulations for boat owners and operators.
 There are specific rules governing the command or usage of boats and water vessels according to the location and even the time of year.
 South Florida waterways are not only shared with other boaters but also with marine life that is unique to Florida.
 A number of species such as rare turtles and endangered manatees are protected by laws.
 During migration or reproductive seasons laws and regulations limit the locations and the speeds for boats.
 Knowing these regulations can prevent an excessive fine or an injury from a collision with a large manatee.
 There are also laws regulating the type and amount of safety equipment that must be on board, such as long range communications equipment and life vests.
 In addition, there are laws limiting the amount of alcohol a boat operator may consume without running the risk of being charged with boating under the influence.

-If personal injury occurs during a boating accident, safety becomes paramount.
+If personal injury occurs during a boating accident in Miami, safety becomes paramount.
 It is important to seek medical assistance as soon as possible.
 A common cause of injury in a boating accident involves brain injury from depriving the brain of oxygen in a drowning incident.
 Serious injuries such as bone fractures and concussions are also common when boat passengers fall or are thrown off the vessel in a collision with another boat or object.
 When safe to do so, document the accident by taking note of the vessel’s operator license, registration number, the location of the accident, the water and weather conditions at the time of the accident and the contact information for other individuals involved in the accident.
 Unfortunately, it is not uncommon to read about a boat or jet-ski operator who was under the influence of alcohol or drugs when the accident occurred.

-Following an injury in a boating accident, it is important to document the treatment of your injuries.
+Following an injury in a Miami boating accident, it is important to document the treatment of your injuries.
 We recommend keeping a diary where you can document frequency and type of treatment, any incurred expenses, missed work and the treatment progress.
 If a claim for damages is denied, it is important to have sufficient evidence to prove the expenses incurred as a result of a boating accident.
 With time, memories tend to fade and records may become lost, which the insurance companies use to avoid providing just compensation for the victims of boating accidents.

 Florida law requires that individuals under the age of 21 must take an approved boating safety course and be awarded a boating safety ID card to operate a boat with 10 horsepower or more.
 They must also carry the ID card and a photo ID issued by the Florida Fish and Wildlife Conservation Commission.